mchtalkn/Personal-Works/machineLearning/README.md

-From simple lineer regression to optimized recognizers
+From simple linear regression to optimized recognizers